Obama To Make His Presidential Farewell Address In Chicago

 Since George Washington penned his farewell address in 1796, announcing he would not seek reelection and laying out his hopes and fears for the nascent country, presidential farewell speeches have become an enshrined tradition in the peaceful and democratic transfer of power.

 President Obama announced Monday that his farewell speech will be Tuesday, Jan.
 10 in Chicago.
-It will be held at McCormack Place, the venue for Obama's 2012 Election Night celebration.
+It will be held at McCormick Place, the venue for Obama's 2012 Election Night celebration.
 In announcing the speech, Obama said he's just starting to write his remarks but he's "thinking about them as a chance to say thank you for this amazing journey, to celebrate the ways you've changed this country for the better these past eight years, and to offer some thoughts on where we all go from here."

 Presidential farewell speeches have historically been a chance for presidents to defend their accomplishments and lay out their hopes for the future.
 In some cases, the speeches have included pointed warnings that reverberate long after the speech has ended.
 For example, in his farewell address on Jan.
 17, 1961, President Dwight Eisenhower warned the country about the growing might of the military, and in doing so, coined the term "military-industrial complex," the relationship between the U.S. armed forces and defense contractors.
 NPR's Tom Bowman reported on the lasting impact of this speech in 2011, noting that it "has become a rallying cry for opponents of military expansion."
 Bowman said:

-Note: A previous version of this post misspelled the name of the venue for Obama's farewell address.